turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 ## Overview

-This lesson will provide an overview of the application process, guiding you through steps from searching for job opportunities to submitting your application.
+This lesson will provide an overview of the purpose of cover letters during the application process.
 Additionally, we'll delve into the essential components of writing effective cover letters.

 This is a self-paced lesson that will help you build a cover letter and